Clifton Inglis Stockwell

-Clifton Inglis Stockwell CB CMG DSO (1879 – 4 December 1953) was a British soldier who served as Brigadier-General of the 164th Infantry Brigade of the British Army between 1916 and 1919.

-In December 1914, he was a British officer who agreed a Christmas truce football match with a German officer.
+Brigadier General Clifton Inglis Stockwell CB CMG DSO (1879 – 4 December 1953) was a British Army officer who, during the First World War, commanded the 164th Infantry Brigade between 1916 and 1919.
+In December 1914, he was a British officer who agreed to a Christmas truce football match with a German officer.

 Early life

 Clifton Inglis Stockwell was born in 1879, the eldest son of the late Colonel C. de N. O. Stockwell of the Lincolnshire Regiment.
 He was educated at Haileybury and then trained at the Royal Military College, Sandhurst.